wp-plugins/buddypress-groups-extras/readme.txt

 6. New Tutorials page in admin area

 == Changelog ==

+= 3.5.3 (01.06.2013)
+* Fully rewrote plugin admin area (again).
+It looks the same, but code improvements are huge.
+* Preparing for the PRO
+* Fixed some display problems with special chars in fields/pages titles
+* Fixed ajax problems from the previous version
+* Added features pointer in plugin admin area

 = 3.5.2 (25.05.2013) =
 * Added Tutorials page in admin are with useful info on how to use the plugin and its data (basic example, getting any group fields and pages data to display elsewhere)